EnviroDIY/ModularSensors/README.md

 **[MaxBotix MaxSonar](http://www.maxbotix.com/Ultrasonic_Sensors/High_Accuracy_Sensors.htm) - HRXL MaxSonar WR or WRS Series with TTL Outputs**

 The power/excite pin and digital data pin are needed as input.
 The power pin must provide smoothed digital power.
 You must have the [EnviroDIY modified version of SoftwareSerial](https://github.com/EnviroDIY/SoftwareSerial_PCINT12/) installed to use this sensor.
 This modified version is needed so there are no pin change interrupt conflicts with the SDI-12 library or the software pin change interrupt library used to wake the clock.
 Because of this, the MaxBotix must be installed on a digital pin that depends on pin change interrupt vector 1 or 2.
 On the Mayfly, the empty pins in this range are pins D10, D11, and D18.
-(Various solder jumper options will eliminate D18 as a possibility.)
+(Changing the solder jumper options on the back of the board may eliminate D18 as a possibility.)
 - MaxBotixSonar_Depth(int powerPin, int dataPin)

 **[Campbell Scientific OBS-3+](https://www.campbellsci.com/obs-3plus)**